 Northwest Vietnam used to be a far and difficult part of Vietnam.
-It’s more famous with the war against the French Army in Dien Bien Phu.
-It now turns into a major tourist attraction that grabs attention from old to young people.
+In fact, it’s more famous with the war against the French Army in Dien Bien Phu.
+However, it now turns into a major tourist attraction that grabs attention from old to young people.
 Some travel there to see the former battlefield of Dien Bien Phu while more people choose to ride on a motorcycle tour to take in the breathtaking views and conquer the high mountain passes.
 More roads are being built, but there are still many areas that can only be accessible by motorbikes.
-You start from Hanoi, head up the mountains on the historical Highway 6 and snake up and down the zig zag mountain roads, meet colorful hill tribe groups and visit their week-end markets.
+You start from Hanoi, head up the mountains on the historical Highway 6 and snake up and down the rig zag mountain roads, meet colorful hill tribe groups and visit their week-end markets.

 This is the most challenging area for motorbike tours at the moment due to the recent construction of Lai Chau hydro electric plant, road works and landslides in rainy summer.
 You will need to be a very competent off road rider to make it.
 For a better riding experience we would highly recommend riding to Ha Giang and Northeast which is our most popular trip and is a prefect alternative option.

-Day 1: Hanoi – Mai Chau, ~160 km, ~5 hours, (L, D)
+Day 1: Hanoi – Mai Chau, ~160 km, ~5 hours.
+(L, D)

 Leaving Hanoi on dyke roads to avoid the heavy traffic and breaking out of the delta plains we pass through endless limestone karst scenery as we travel south through “Perfume Pagoda” country and extensive farming lands comprising a sea of paddy fields split by tree-lined roads.
 Striking northwest and over two passes, finally dropping down to the mountain valley settlement of Mai Chau.
 Here we stay overnight with friends of the White Thai minority in a traditional stilt house.
 In the evening, after feasting, we can enjoy a cultural show of Thai dancing and a range of special local liquors.
 Overnight in Mai Chau.

-Day 2: Mai Chau – Phu Yen. ~140 km, ~5 h (B, L, D)
+Day 2: Mai Chau – Phu Yen, ~140 km, ~5 h.
+(B, L, D)

 We go from Mai Chau to the direction of Moc Chau and turn to the less travelled Road 43 leading to the Da River.
 After crossing the reservoir of Da river at Van Yen ferry, we ride on a beautiful winding secondary road until Phu Yen where we stay in a guest-house.

-Day 3: Phu Yen – Son La, ~160 km, ~6 hours, (B, L, D)
+Day 3: Phu Yen – Son La, ~160 km, ~6 hours.
+(B, L, D)

 Continuing on the almost empty Road 37 we enter mountains heavily populated with Black Thai people, who work on large terraced rice fields.
 The winding road passes through many Thai villages and fields and provides a great opportunity to watch country life passing by.
 We continue through rolling hills before rising up to the sugar cane growing areas on the cooler Son La plateau.
 Overnight in Son La.

-Day 4: Son La – Tuan Giao, ~140 km, ~5 hours, (B, L, D)
+Day 4: Son La – Tuan Giao, ~140 km, ~5 hours.
+(B, L, D)

-Day 5: Tuan Giao – Sin Ho, ~180 km, ~6 hours, (B, L, D)
+Day 5: Tuan Giao – Sin Ho, ~180 km, ~6 hours.
+(B, L, D)

-Day 6: Sin Ho – Sapa, ~120 km, ~4 hours, (B, L, D)
+Day 6: Sin Ho – Sapa, ~120 km, ~4 hours.
+(B, L, D)

 We head straight toward the main Fansipan Mountain range.
 There is also the option for a very challenging back route which takes us through several river crossings.
 The massive mountain range dominates the road until finally we must make a splendid climb up from Binh Lu and up to the top of the highest road pass in Vietnam (Tram Ton Pass).
 Crossing into Lao Cai Province at over 2,000m the views looks out over the main range for miles and miles, before we descend to the mountainous Sa Pa valley.
 Overnight in Sapa.

-Day 7: Sapa, trek or relax (B, L, D)
+Day 7: Sapa, trek or relax.
+(B, L, D)

 Depending on the group’s mood, we can either take it easy in Sa Pa town, or make excursions back to the top of the highest pass in Vietnam, or down deep into the amazing Sapa valley.
 All options are dominated by the crest of the enormous Fansipan mountain range that looms over 2,000 metres above us.
 The entire region is populated by Hmong, Giay, Tay and Dao people.
 Stay in Sapa.

-Day 8: Sapa – Luc Yen, ~180 km, ~6 hours, (B, L, D)
+Day 8: Sapa – Luc Yen, ~180 km, ~6 hours.
+(B, L, D)

-Day 9: Luc Yen – Vu Linh, ~80 km, ~3 hours, (B, L, D)
+Day 9: Luc Yen – Vu Linh, ~80 km, ~3 hours.
+(B, L, D)

 Explore the Luc Yen area and visit our friends’ families before riding to our Dao friends’ village of Vu Linh.
 The hosts are “drinkers of Vietnam” and they like to party.
 The welcome is exceptional and we hope you will not be too much tired.